 Shopping in a zero-waste grocery store without plastic bags and food packaging is a dream for many eco-conscious consumers.
 However, that dream has now become a reality in Berlin.

-According to The Epoch Times, Original Unverpackt (Original Unpackaged) that opened in 2014 has made this possible.
+According to The Epoch Times, Original Unverpackt (Original Unpackaged) has made this possible.
 Thanks to its founders Milena Glimbovski and Sara Wolf the store continues to go from strength to strength in 2017.

 They imagined a novel approach to sustainable shopping.
 The ‘no-waste’ grocery store came into existence to give shoppers a one-of-a-kind, eco-friendly shopping experience.

 The shelves at Original Unpackaged are stocked in bulk by using dispensable bins.
 Almost 350 products are on offer at this zero-waste grocery store.